Delhi violence: Stop coercing false confessions to manufacture evidence, 1,000 citizens tell police

 “This pattern of coerced statements and false evidence is alarming,” the statement said.
 “We ask the Delhi Police to confront this evidence of fabrication and coercion, uphold the sanctity of law and procedures, and conduct a fair and just investigation so that the real culprits of the terrible violence that caused 53 deaths, injured hundreds and damaged property of thousands, are arrested.”

-The statement added that the investigation into communal violence has undermined the faith of the public in the police as it is being undertaken in a “prejudicial manner, targeting the anti-CAA [Citizenship Amendment Act] protestors and supporters, alleging a conspiracy”.
+The statement added that the investigation into communal violence has undermined the faith of the public in the police as it is being undertaken in a “prejudicial manner, targeting the anti-CAA protestors and supporters, alleging a conspiracy”.

 Activists question Delhi Police’s chronology of events

 Delhi University professor Apoorvanand, activist Harsh Mander, Swaraj India President Yogendra Yadav, student activist Kawalpreet and Khalid on Friday also questioned the Delhi Police’s alleged attempts of falsely implicating activists in the violence.
-They demanded a court monitored investigation into this investigation under the Commission of Inquiry Act, 1952.
+They demanded a court monitored probe into this investigation under the Commission of Inquiry Act, 1952.

 At a press conference held earlier in the day, the activists said the communal violence in the Capital followed a provocative speech by BJP leader Kapil Mishra at the site of a sit-down protest by Muslim women against the Citizenship (Amendment) Act in Jafrabad on February 23.
-But instead of probing the impact that such speeches had on the breakdown of law and order in Delhi, they said, the police instead advanced the theory that the riots were the product of a “conspiracy” by leaders of the anti-CAA movement.
+But instead of probing the impact that such speeches had on the breakdown of law and order in Delhi, they said, the police advanced the theory that the riots were the product of a “conspiracy” by leaders of the anti-CAA movement.

 They added that despite “inconsistencies and lies” that have been rebutted publicly, the Delhi Police has “continued unrelentingly” to claim that the roots of the conspiracy of the riots lie in the protests against CAA.